Lahirupc/classi/README.md

 # Classi
-Document classifier API using SVM and TF-IDF
+Document classification API using SVM and TF-IDF